Choose the perfect holiday letting

 The Weather in Bath

-Should the odd shower occur, at least you will have a cosy Bath holiday letting to take shelter in.
-It’s best practice to pack waterproof clothing and an umbrella, just in case.
+Should the odd shower occur, at least you'll be able to take shelter in your cosy Bath holiday cottage!
+It’s best to pack waterproof clothing and an umbrella, just in case.
 Don’t let the prospect of getting wet dampen your enthusiasm for Bath.
 It’s a gorgeous place to be regardless of the weather.

 Bath boasts an array of historic sites, landmarks, and charming shops and cafés that attract more than a million visitors each year.
-This World Heritage Site city is filled to the brim with attractions at every turn, and simply walking the streets is an experience in itself.
-When you walk from your Bath holiday home, you won't need to travel far before you've reached somewhere interesting.
+This World Heritage Site city is filled with attractions at every turn, and simply walking the streets is an experience in itself.
+When you step out of your Bath holiday accommodation, you won't need to travel far before you've reached somewhere interesting.

 Perhaps the most famous attraction in Bath is the Roman Baths, which date back to the 1st century AD.
 The buildings surrounding the natural springs were added around 200 years ago, and provide a stunning backdrop to the springs.
 This is one of the most beautiful buildings in England, and while you can no longer step into the soothing water yourself, you’ll be able to imagine what it would have been like in the days when you could.